-"Office" means with respect to the Trustee, the office of the Trustee at 24th Floor, 633 West Fifth Street, Los Angeles, California 90071, Attention: Corporate Trust Services, provided however, for the purposes of maintenance of the Registration Books and surrender of the Series 2015A Bonds for transfer, exchange or payment, such term will mean the office or agency at which the Trustee conducts its corporate agency function or at such other or additional offices as may be specified in writing by the Trustee to the Department.
+"Office" means with respect to the Trustee, the office of the Trustee at 633 West Fifth Street, 24th Floor, Los Angeles, California 90071, Attention: Global Corporate Trust Services, provided however, for the purposes of maintenance of the Registration Books and surrender of the Bonds for transfer, exchange or payment, such term will mean the office or agency at which the Trustee conducts its corporate agency function or at such other or additional offices as may be specified in writing by the Trustee to the Department.

-"Operation and Maintenance" means the necessary expenses of conducting the Department, including the operation, promotion and maintenance of all harbor or port improvements, works, utilities, appliances, facilities, services, maritime related recreation facilities and watercraft, owned, controlled or operated by the City for the promotion or accommodation of maritime commerce, navigation or fishery, or used in connection therewith, but will not include any ACTA Shortfall Advances.
+"Operation and Maintenance" will mean the necessary expenses of conducting the Department, including the operation, promotion and maintenance of all harbor or port improvements, works, utilities, appliances, facilities, services, maritime related recreation facilities and watercraft, owned, controlled or operated by the City for the promotion or accommodation of maritime commerce, navigation or fishery, or used in connection therewith, but will not include any Shortfall Advances, defined in the Official Statement, dated January 29, 1999, with respect to the Alameda Corridor Transportation Authority Taxable Senior Lien Revenue Bonds Series 1999C and Taxable Subordinate Lien Revenue Bonds Series 1999D as the payments by that name are more particularly defined and described in the Alameda Corridor Use and Operating Agreement, dated as of October 12, 1998 (the "Alameda Corridor Use and Operating Agreement"), by and among the Department and the other parties thereto, as amended by any amendments and supplements thereto, which the Department is obligated to pay to the Alameda Corridor Transportation Authority pursuant to such Alameda Corridor Use and Operating Agreement.

-"Outstanding" means when used as of any particular time with reference to Bonds, means (subject to the provisions of the Indenture relating to Disqualified Bonds) all Bonds theretofore, or thereupon being, authenticated and delivered by the Trustee under the Indenture except (a) Bonds theretofore canceled by the Trustee or surrendered to the Trustee for cancellation; (b) Bonds with respect to which all liability of the Department will have been discharged in accordance with the defeasance provisions of the Indenture, including Bonds (or portions thereof) described under the caption "MISCELLANEOUS - Money Held for Particular Bonds"; and (c) Bonds for the transfer or exchange of or in lieu of or in substitution for which other Bonds will have been authenticated and delivered by the Trustee pursuant to the Indenture.
+"Outstanding," when used as of any particular time with reference to Bonds, means (subject to the provisions of the Indenture relating to Disqualified Bonds) all Bonds theretofore, or thereupon being, authenticated and delivered by the Trustee under the Indenture except (a) Bonds theretofore canceled by the Trustee or surrendered to the Trustee for cancellation; (b) Bonds with respect to which all liability of the Department will have been discharged in accordance with the defeasance provisions of the Indenture, including Bonds (or portions thereof) described under the caption "MISCELLANEOUS - Money Held for Particular Bonds"; and (c) Bonds for the transfer or exchange of or in lieu of or in substitution for which other Bonds will have been authenticated and delivered by the Trustee pursuant to the Indenture.

-"Owner" means, whenever used in the Indenture with respect to a Series 2015A Bond, the person in whose name the ownership of such Series 2015A Bond is registered on the Registration Books.
+"Owner" or "Bond Owner," whenever used in the Indenture with respect to a Bond, means the person in whose name the ownership of such Bond is registered on the Registration Books.

-"Paired Obligation" means any Parity Obligations, or portion thereof, designated as Paired Obligations in the resolution, indenture or other document authorizing the issuance or execution and delivery thereof, which are simultaneously issued or executed and delivered (i) the principal of which is of equal amount maturing and to be redeemed or prepaid (or cancelled after acquisition thereof) on the same dates and in the same amounts, and (ii) the interest rates which, taken together, result in an irrevocably fixed interest rate obligation of the Department for the term of all or any portion of the term of such Parity Obligation.
+"Paired Obligation" means any Parity Obligations (or portion thereof) designated as Paired Obligations in the resolution, indenture or other document authorizing the issuance or execution and delivery thereof, which are simultaneously issued or executed and delivered (i) the principal of which is of equal amount maturing and to be redeemed or prepaid (or cancelled after acquisition thereof) on the same dates and in the same amounts, and (ii) the interest rates which, taken together, result in an irrevocably fixed interest rate obligation of the Department for the term of all or any portion of the term of such Parity Obligation.

-"Parity Obligations" means, collectively, the Series 2015A Bonds and all revenue bonds or notes of the Department authorized, executed, issued and delivered by the Department, and all contracts of the Department authorized and executed by the Department, the payments of which are on a parity with the Series 2015A Bonds and which are secured by a pledge of and lien on the Revenues.
+"Parity Obligations" means the Bonds and all revenue bonds or notes of the Department authorized, executed, issued and delivered by the Department, and all contracts of the Department authorized and executed by the Department, the payments of which are on a parity with the Bonds and which are secured by a pledge of and lien on the Revenues.

-"Participant" means any broker-dealer, bank and other financial institution from time to time for which the Depository holds Book-Entry Bonds as securities depository.
+"Participants" means those broker-dealers, banks and other financial institutions from time to time for which the Depository holds Book-Entry Bonds as securities depository.